This article is about how you can install a solar panel system on your house, RV, or boat.

 The next step is to wire the panels and make sure that they are connected correctly.

-The last thing you need to do before finishing installation of your solar panels is attach all wires from the PV panels, inverters, charge controllers and batteries in order for them to be connected properly.
+The last thing you need to do before finishing the installation of your solar panels is attached all wires from the PV panels, inverters, charge controllers, and batteries in order for them to be connected properly.

 The installation process is now complete, you will need to turn on and test your new PV system and start to enjoy the great environmental benefits of solar energy.